2021 Child Tax Credit

 - You can get half of your claim in monthly cash installments starting in July of 2021 running until December.
 You then get the other half as a tax credit on your 2021 taxes.

-If you want to choose the first option where you get all the money later, then you have to opt-out of the cash payments.
-You can opt-out by going to the IRS's Child Tax Credit Update Portal.
+If you want to choose the first option where you get all the money later, then you have to opt out of the cash payments.
+The U.S. Treasury is currently creating an online portal to opt out.

 This online portal is also where you can tell the IRS of any relevant changes such as if a child is born.